Good hygiene and common sense practices help prevent disease.

 What is avian influenza?

-- Virus is carried by migratory waterfowl (ducks and geese).
+- Virus carried by migratory and domesticated waterfowl (ducks and geese).

 - Domestic poultry (chickens and turkeys) are susceptible.

-- Virus originated in Asia and spread into Canada through wild geese and ducks.
+- Virus originates from waterfowl breeding grounds in northern Canada and spreads by wild geese and ducks.

 - Migratory bird flyways cross the United States.